mrcavalcanti/mosaicoo/docs/sources/developers/plugins/development-with-local-grafana.md

    docker-compose up
    ```

-After this, you should be able to see your plugin listed in Grafana and test your changes.
+After this, you should be able to see your plugin listed in Mosaicoo and test your changes.
 Note that any change in the fronted will require you to refresh your browser while changes in the backend may require to rebuild your plugin binaries and reload the plugin (`mage && mage reloadPlugin` for local development or `docker-compose up` again if you are using docker-compose).